-- 17. Focus to be a specific material, family of material, a specific component, or a process for materials. - 18.
-Video Length 4-5 minutes long - 19.
-Entries should include at least 3 of the 5 following components: - a.
-Interview(s) with industry professional(s) regarding topic of choice.

-- b.
-Interview(s) with current graduate student(s) or professor(s) working with the chosen material(s) or process regarding current innovations and/or research. - c.
-Unique uses for material(s) or process chosen. - d.
-Challenges in the industry regarding the chosen material(s) or process. - e.
-How the material(s) or process chosen is a good choice for our environment or sustainability. - 20.
-Signed release forms are required for each individual interviewed or shown in the video - 21.
-Maximum file size 10GB max - 22.
-Video format MOV, AVI, WMA, or MP4 - 23.
-Upload video and signed disclaimer forms to "Class 6 Submission Link"
+- 18. Focus to be a specific material, family of material, a specific component, or a process for materials. - 19.
+Must include a well-defined problem that the topic focus works to solve.
+The problem does not need to show a complete solution, but needs to show how the topic works towards solving the defined problem. - 20.
+Video Length-4-5 min long - 21.
+Entries should include at least 3 of the 5 following components: - (a) Interview(s) with industry professional(s) regarding topic of choice. - (b) Interview(s) with current graduate student(s) or professor(s) working with the chosen material(s) or process regarding current innovations and/or research. - (c) Unique uses for material(s) or process chosen. - (d) Challenges in the industry regarding the chosen material(s) or process. - (e) How the material(s) or process chosen is a good choice for our environment or sustainability. - 22.
+Signed release forms are required for each individual interviewed or shown in the video. - 23.
+Maximum file size-10 GB max. - 24.
+Video format-MOV, AVI, WMA, or MP4. - 25.
+Upload video and signed disclaimer forms to https://transfer.asminternational.org/app?operation=pubopp&id=1637692873134X10A10A1A8PBoYo